Configure and deploy a Valkey cluster on Azure Kubernetes Service (AKS)

 >>> Performing hash slots allocation on 3 nodes...
 Master[0] -> Slots 0 - 5460 Master[1] -> Slots 5461 - 10922 Master[2] -> Slots 10923 - 16383 M: ee6ac1d00d3f016b6f46c7ce11199bc1a7809a35 valkey-masters-0.valkey-masters.valkey.svc.cluster.local:6379 slots:[0-5460] (5461 slots) master M: fd1fb98db83976478e05edd3d2a02f9a13badd80 valkey-masters-1.valkey-masters.valkey.svc.cluster.local:6379 slots:[5461-10922] (5462 slots) master M: ea47bf57ae7080ef03164a4d48b662c7b4c8770e valkey-masters-2.valkey-masters.valkey.svc.cluster.local:6379 slots:[10923-16383] (5461 slots) master >>> Nodes configuration updated >>> Assign a different config epoch to each node >>> Sending CLUSTER MEET messages to join the cluster Waiting for the cluster to join ... >>> Performing Cluster Check (using node valkey-masters-0.valkey-masters.valkey.svc.cluster.local:6379) M: ee6ac1d00d3f016b6f46c7ce11199bc1a7809a35 valkey-masters-0.valkey-masters.valkey.svc.cluster.local:6379 slots:[0-5460] (5461 slots) master M: ea47bf57ae7080ef03164a4d48b662c7b4c8770e 10.224.0.176:6379 slots:[10923-16383] (5461 slots) master M: fd1fb98db83976478e05edd3d2a02f9a13badd80 10.224.0.247:6379 slots:[5461-10922] (5462 slots) master [OK] All nodes agree about slots configuration. >>> Check for open slots... >>> Check slots coverage...
 [OK] All 16384 slots covered.

-Add the Valkey replicas, each in a different availability zone, to the cluster using the
+Add the Valkey replicas, in zone 3, to the cluster using the

 kubectl exec